-Teachers must document all playground incidents on Compass.
+Teachers must document all playground incidents on Compass and refer to the class teacher using the notification chain.
 In the case of a major incident involving physical violence, teachers should follow the designated procedure for handling such incidents.

 Minor - Day to Day Class Incidents